-TRITON/COURSES OFFERED OUTSIDE THE NORMAL CURRICULUM
+COURSES OFFERED OUTSIDE THE NORMAL CURRICULUM

-In order for a student to be eligible for Triton classes, they must be "in good standing" at the high school, not have any disciplinary actions on their record for the current school year, have fewer than 10 absences from school for the current year, and have a CUM GPA of 3.25 or above.
+In order for a student to be eligible for Triton, WEN, NWTC, or UW System Colleges courses, they must be "in good standing" at the high school, not have any disciplinary actions on their record for the current school year, have fewer than 10 absences from school for the current year, and have a CUM GPA of 3.25 or above.
 These courses are considered college level courses and are intended primarily for the advanced learner.
-If a student drops or fails a Triton and/or online class, the expense will be picked up by the student.
+If a student drops or fails a Triton, NWTC or UW System Colleges courses, the expense will be picked up by the student.